Little Big Adventure Soundtrack, Philippe Vachey, 1994

 Finally, “Hamalayi” matches the opening trio’s orchestral splendour and serves as another example of Vachey’s orchestral mastery.
 Not surprisingly, “Hamalayi” relies heavily on arpeggios and ostinati to evoke its wintry location.
 But Vachey clads these musical building blocks in different orchestral colours to create two very distinct moods: calm wonder and restless agitation, as the constant musical motion becomes a menacing grind.

 In interviews, Vachey elaborated on his diverse musical background and how he was influenced by pop and classical composers.
 On most of the Little Big Adventure soundtrack, it’s clearly the orchestral elements that dominate.
 However, closing track “Lba’s Theme (1994 Version)” mixes the worlds of orchestral and pop music to absolute perfection.
 Its central melody is a fantastic creation for woodwinds, cheery but tinged with just a bit of wistfulness at the fact that the adventure is over.
 Vachey interweaves melodies and builds the track towards an immensely fulfilling finish with the hand of an expert orchestral composer.
-At the same time, “Lba’s Theme (1994 Version)” is as addictive and immediate as any great pop song.
+At the same time, “Lba’s Theme (1994 Version)” is as addictive and immediate as any great pop song, easily exceeding Vachey’s already promising work on the FM Towns version of Advantage Tennis.
 There couldn’t be a more memorable finish to a score that raised the bar so considerably.

 Purchase on iTunes.